 In this article we mention gender identity, and gender expression.
 Let’s take a moment to look at how the two are different from each other:

-• Gender identity is your internal sense of being male, female, neither, both, or something else.
-It can be fluid and change over time.
+- Gender identity is your internal sense of being male, female, neither, both, or something else.
+For some people, this sense of identity may be stable, while for others it may change over time.

-For example, someone who identifies as male may express their gender in a variety of ways, such as wearing masculine clothing, short hair, and no makeup.
-However, their gender identity could change over time, and they may start to identify as female or non-binary.
-It is important to remember that the way someone looks doesn’t necessarily show the way they identify.
-This is why it’s always polite to ask someone what their preferred pronouns are.
+For example, someone who identifies as male may express their gender in a variety of ways, such as wearing masculine clothing or having short hair.
+Their gender expression does not determine their gender identity, and identity may also evolve over time.
+It’s important to remember that appearance alone does not indicate how someone identifies, which is why it’s always respectful to ask someone what their preferred pronouns are.

 Gender dysphoria

-A lot of people who are transgender experience gender dysphoria.
-Gender dysphoria is a term that describes a sense of unease that a person may have because of a mismatch between their biological sex and their gender identity.
-The official definition according to the Statistical Manual of Mental Disorders (DSM-5) is as follows:
+Many transgender people report experiencing gender dysphoria.
+Gender dysphoria is a term that describes feelings of distress or discomfort that some people experience due to a mismatch between their assigned sex at birth and their gender identity.
+The definition according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) is as follows:

 "Gender dysphoria is a marked incongruence between their experienced or expressed gender and the one they were assigned at birth.”